Erik Campbell

 John Erik Campbell (born January 21, 1966) is an American gridiron football coach and former player.
-He is currently the passing game coordinator and wide receivers coach for the Bowling Green State University football team.
+He is currently the assistant wide receivers coach for the University of Michigan football team.

 Campbell played college football at the University of Michigan from 1984 to 1987.
 He has held coaching positions at the United States Naval Academy (1989–1990), Ball State University (1991–1993) and Syracuse University (1994), Michigan (1995–2007), the University of Iowa (2008–2012), and the Montreal Alouettes of the Canadian Football League (2013–2014).
 He was the assistant head coach at Michigan under Lloyd Carr from 2003 to 2007.

 Early years

 Campbell is a native of Gary, Indiana, who played football and ran track at Gary's Theodore Roosevelt High School.
 He was also an all-state player in football and an All-American in track while in high school.
 He has been inducted into both the Indiana High School Track and Field Hall of Fame and the Indiana High School Football Hall of Fame.